Mohamed-Salah Omri

 • 1998 “‘There is a Jahiz for Every Age’: Narrative Construction and Intertextuality in al-Hamadhani’s Maqamat,” Arabic and Middle Eastern Literatures 1, 31-46.

-Omri is Chair of the Committee on comparative histories of Islamic literatures, a research committee of the International Comparative Literature Association (ICLA).
+Omri was Chair of the Committee on comparative histories of Islamic literatures, a research committee of the International Comparative Literature Association (ICLA).
 (2016 - ); founding member of Oxford Comparative Criticism and Translation (Website: http://www.occt.ox.ac.uk/) (2014 - ); founding member of the project Arab Revolutions and New Humanism, and interdisciplinary programme in collaboration with universities in Tunis and the US (2013 - ) funded in part by Rosa Luxemburg Foundation; member, research network on Literature and democracy (xix- xxi centuries), theoretical, historical and comparative approaches, funded by CNRS, France and directed by Philippe Roussin (2016 - 2020).
 Research for Omri’s present book project has been supported by Leverhulme Research Fellowship for 2015-2016.

 Omri is also a frequent commentator on Tunisia in Anglophone and Arab media.